bbc/rd-apmm-python-lib-mediagrains/gsf_docs/gsf.md

 ## "cahd" Block

-Each "cahd" block contains the header data for a coded audio grain.
+Each [cahd](#cahd-block) block contains the header data for a coded audio grain.
 It consists of a standard block header:

 | Name          | Data       | Type     | Size      |
 |---------------|------------|----------|-----------|